All that climbing of stairs and steep streets makes hungry and thirsty...

 We only ordered take away coffee, because we bought pastries at a bakery around the corner so we could have a little picnic in a nearby park.

-Picture perfect view, good vibes and cocktails on point, what more can we ask for on a sunny evening like this?
+At Park Rooftop Bar you will het a picture perfect view, good vibes and cocktails on point, what more can we ask for on a sunny evening like this?

 Expect to wait a while before you will get a table (they don't take reservations).